hongyusu/hongyusu.github.io/_posts/2015-12-16-workshop-notes-in-nips-conference-2015.md

 1. [Neural style]({{site.url}}/research/2016/01/05/cool-thing-in-nips-2016---neural-style/)

-# Conference papers
+# Interesting conference papers

 ## Non-convex optimization

 In general, non-convex optimization problems are NP-hard.
 One fundamental direction for non-convex optimization research is to extend the class of functions that one can solve efficiently

 1. [Beyond convexity: stochastic quasi-convex optimization](https://papers.nips.cc/paper/5718-beyond-convexity-stochastic-quasi-convex-optimization)
    1. Convex Lipschitz functions can be minimized efficiently using stochastic gradient descent (SGD).